bertw2002/PostWaterAmerica/README.md

 ## To Run the Project

 - You will need python3 and flask in your virtual envrionment
-- After installing python3, you can install flask by running the command 'pip3 install flask'
+- After installing python3, you can install flask by running the command `pip3 install flask`

 ## Navigating the webpage
 - You will need to create an account in order to post blogs.